Akeem1955/StemTrust/Frontend/src/README.md

 ## User Flows

 ### Authentication & Wallet Connection
-1. Visit ScienceTrust Nigeria landing page
+1. Visit StemTrust landing page
 2. Click "Login as Researcher" or "Login as Organization"
 3. Choose Sign In or Sign Up
 4. Fill in credentials (email, password, profile information)